arijitdeb1/spring-security-6/README.md

 8. **`security-CSRF`** demonstrates a CSRF use case using Spring Security.
 For more details refer [README.md](https://github.com/arijitdeb1/spring-security-6/blob/main/security-CSRF/README.md) within project.

 9. **`security-JWT`** demonstrates a Spring Security authentication flow using JWT Tokens.
 For more details refer [README.md](https://github.com/arijitdeb1/spring-security-6/blob/main/security-JWT/README.md) within project.

+10. **`security-oauth2-GITHUB`** explains in brief the fundamentals of OAuth 2.0 and OpenID Connect and also demonstrates a sample OAuth authentication using GITHUB as AuthZ server.
+For more details refer [README.md](https://github.com/arijitdeb1/spring-security-6/blob/main/security-oauth2-GITHUB/README.md) within project.